Bose-Einstein Condensate on a Synthetic Topological Hall Cylinder: Single-particle Hamiltonians

-In the following, we derive the single-particle Hamiltonians for various schemes of couplings in the main text.
-(1) For the cylindrical surface with a nonsymmorphic symmetry: the Hamiltonian $H$ (used for Fig.~1C and relevant calculations shown below) and the corresponding momentum-space Hamiltonian $H_{q_y}$ (used for Fig.~2).
-Both $H$ and $H_{q_y}$ take into account $\Omega$ and $\Omega_{1, 2}$.
-(2) For the cylinder without a nonsymmorphic symmetry: the Hamiltonian $H'$ and the corresponding momentum-space Hamiltonian $H'_{q_y}$ (used for Fig.~3), taking into account $\Omega$, $\Omega_{1, 2}$, and $\Omega_{RF}$.
-(3) For the unzipped cylinder: the momentum-space Hamiltonian $H_{\text{unzip}}$ (used for Fig.~4), taking into account $\Omega$ and $\Omega_{1}$.
+In the following, we derive the single-particle Hamiltonians for various coupling schemes: (1) the Hamiltonian $H$ and the corresponding momentum-space Hamiltonian $H_{q_y}$ for the Hall cylinder with a nonsymmorphic symmetry; (2) the Hamiltonian $H'$ and the corresponding momentum-space Hamiltonian $H'_{q_y}$ for the Hall cylinder with a broken nonsymmorphic symmetry; (3) the momentum-space Hamiltonian $H_{\text{strip}}$ for the Hall strip.

-In this work, we focus on the atomic motion along $\hat{y}$.
-The free atomic Hamiltonian can be written as: